sirjake1990/AdvancedTautulliExporter/README.md

 # AdvancedTautulliExporter
-Extracts useful Tautulli, Sonarr, CPU, RAM and Nvidia GPU stats on Windows OS
+Extracts useful Tautulli, Sonarr, CPU, RAM and Nvidia GPU stats on Windows OS to Prometheus to be viewed from Grafana.